Facilities in Geoffrey Pope

 The bioimaging suite combines state-of-the-art equipment with experienced and outstanding staff to assist researchers and students to obtain high quality microscopy.
 This refurbished suite provides optical, laser and electron microscopes and image analysis software meet to investigate cellular processes such as growth, division, pathogenesis and cell-cell communication.
 See the Bioimaging webpage for further information on the service.

-The School of Biosciences has installed an Illumina high-throughput Genome Analyzer sequencing system.
+Biosciences has installed an Illumina high-throughput Genome Analyzer sequencing system.
 The GA2 uses a massively parallel sequencing-by-synthesis approach to generate billions of bases of high-quality DNA sequence per run.
 Current projects involve genome resequencing, small RNA profiling and mRNA-seq.
 See our Sequencing webpages for further information on the service.